ItsDanik/rfidisk/README.md

 1. When a disk is inserted on the reader, the Arduino firmware identifies it and notifies the host.
 2. The Python service looks up the tag’s command in `rfidisk_config.json` and launches it.
 3. A notification is shown on the host machine.
-4. The OLED display updates in real time.
+4. The OLED display updates in real time, showing metadata of the disk (user-configurable).
 5. When the disk is removed from the reader, the application is terminated.

 ---